 Space is vast, very cold, very scary but also beautiful, and it is full of objects that emit light/wavelengths of electromagnetic radiation in all the colors of the spectrum.
 These objects are mainly stars, stars are massive, very hot and they come in a variety of different sizes and colors.

 Why Are Stars Different Colors?

 One reason why stars are different colors is due to their temperature.
-Scientists believe that cooler stars emit the color Red, and the hottest stars in temperature emit either white or blue light.
+Scientists believe that cooler stars emit the color red, and the hottest stars in temperature emit either white or blue light.
 Star colors from coolest to hottest.
-Red, Orange, Yellow, Blue sometimes White.
+Red, orange, yellow, blue and sometimes white.
 The hottest stars also tend to be the largest.

 Approximate Star Temperature by Color